 Before reproducing or quoting from any materials, in whole or in part, permission must be obtained from the Special Collections Research Center, and the holder of the copyright, if not Swem Library.

-Middle Plantation Club of Williamsburg, Virginia was begun by Rawls Byrd in 1966.
+The Capital Club of Williamsburg (formerly named the Middle Plantation Club of Williamsburg) was begun by Rawls Byrd in 1966.
 The club was composed of men approaching or at retirement age and its purpose was to promote sociability, good fellowship and recreational activities.
-Further information about this individual or organization may be available in the Special Collections Research Center Wiki: .
+The organization's name was changed in 2020.

 Gifts via the Williamsburg Historic Records Association.
 Acc.
 2010.016 was received in January 2010 through Will Molineux.
 Acquisition information for material received after 7/13/2009 is available by consulting a Special Collections Research Center staff member.
 Acc.
 2016.
 042, flash drive data, was received on 3/10/2016.

 Part of the Special Collections Research Center Repository